Advice for Businesses: Reducing the Risk of Injury in your Warehouses

 Make sure your Staff are Prepared

 While there are legal requirements to carryout fire drills and to make sure your staff are fully-trained, but there are other ways to make sure they are prepared.
 You could setup surprise questionnaires or quizzes on safe practice surrounding your particular warehouse and test your staff’s understanding.
-Not only will this show you who needs to improve but it will ultimately help your employees to understand which safety areas they need to brush up on.
+Not only will this show who needs to improve, but it will also help employees understand which safety areas need more attention.
+Keeping the workspace hazard-free through regular warehouse cleaning further supports a safer and more efficient environment for everyone.

 Invest in the Right Equipment